King Abdulaziz Air Base: Civilian

+"Our passenger traffic is growing at a rate of 35 percent a year," said Airport director Sami Maqbul.
+In 1979 alone, 1 and three-quarter million international passengers and one and a half million domestic passengers were expected to use the airport.
+Air cargo was to reach 39 million kilograms.
+The number of flights was going to approximate 75,000.
+To accommodate the growth in traffic, work began two years prior not only to expand terminal facilities, but also to upgrade flight-control equipment and landing facilities.

+Work had also begun on lengthening, strengthening, and widening the airport's two main runways to accommodate the larger jumbo jets.

-In 1980, Pan Am commenced a nonstop route to New York City using Boeing 747SP's.
-Passengers on the flight included Americans who resided in Dhahran and Saudis who studied at universities in the United States.
-However, the carrier announced in January 1986 that the service would cease the following month; Pan Am had sold its 747SP's and did not possess another aircraft type that could perform the flights.
+In February 1979, Pan Am commenced a route to New York City using Boeing 747SPs.
+The passengers included Americans who worked for Aramco and Saudis studying at universities in the United States.
+The service ceased in February 1986; Pan Am had sold its 747SPs and did not possess another aircraft that could operate the flights nonstop.

 Dhahran served a significant role in the 1994 evacuation of U.S. citizens and personnel from Yemen when that country slid into civil war.
 During Operation Desert Focus in 1996, after the bombing of the Khobar Towers, the airport was used to relocate over 6,000 U.S. citizens and personnel within the Kingdom of Saudi Arabia.
-The Dhahran airfield continued to serve as the Eastern Provinces commercial air hub until the completion, in 1999, of the King Fahd International Airport near Dammam, when all scheduled flights were shifted out of Dhahran International Airport.
+The Dhahran airfield continued to serve as the Eastern Province's commercial air hub until the completion, in 1999, of the King Fahd International Airport near Dammam, when all scheduled flights were shifted out of Dhahran International Airport.
+The terminal built in 1961 was kept when the airport became an airbase, and can still be seen on Google Earth as of 2025.